algorandfoundation/docs/docs/reference/cli/goal/app/app.md

       --foreign-app strings        Indexes of other apps whose global state is read in this transaction

+      --foreign-asset strings      Indexes of assets whose parameters are read in this transaction

   -h, --help                       help for app

   -w, --wallet string              Set the wallet to be used for the selected operation